open-feature/community/SECURITY.md

 ### Ways to report

-- Send a message to [cncf-openfeature-maintainers@lists.cncf.io](mailto:cncf-openfeature-maintainers@lists.cncf.io)
+- Many repositories provide a way to report vulnerabilities privately to maintainers through a GitHub issue.
+This can be done by selecting the `Report a vulnerability` template when creating a new issue.
+Only report vulnerabilities using this template, so the issue can be addressed before public disclosure.
-- If you can't send an email, either open an issue on GitHub with the description or open a pull request on GitHub with a reproducer and/or fix.
-We really prefer if you'd talk to us over email, though, as our repositories are public and we would like to give a heads up to our users before disclosing it publicly.
+- Send a message to [cncf-openfeature-maintainers@lists.cncf.io](mailto:cncf-openfeature-maintainers@lists.cncf.io).
+This option should only be used if the vulnerability template is unavailable.

 ## Vulnerability Policies

-OpenFeature uses Snyk and trivy vulnerability scans in order to make sure we minimize vulnerabilities in our dependencies and get notified of new vulnerabilities.
+OpenFeature uses Snyk and Trivy vulnerability scans to make sure we minimize vulnerabilities in our dependencies and get notified of new vulnerabilities.

 There are many situations where a vulnerability does not affect a particular dependency because of how the vulnerable package is used.
-In that situation the package authors may choose to stay at the current version rather than bumping the dependency, leading to a warning in the vulnerability scans but no actual vulnerability.
+In that situation, the package authors may choose to stay at the current version rather than bumping the dependency, leading to a warning in the vulnerability scans but no actual vulnerability.